Not This August: Plot summary

 A paraplegic comes to Justin's farm asking for work; he is General Hollerith, a veteran of the previous war.
 He and Justin join a conspiracy to finish the real satellite, a crewed space station buried in Chiunga County that the United States had been building for 15 years.
 It requires parts and engineering knowledge to launch.
 MVD troops arrive, shoot the corrupt Soviet soldiers, and are much more cruel.
-They capture, to Justin's knowledge, all of the conspirators but himself and the general.
+To Justin's knowledge, they capture all of the conspirators but himself and the general.

 Justin deduces that the contacts he needs to make are in Washington, Pennsylvania.
-With a traveling preacher, Sparhawk, Justin walks the hundreds of miles from Chiunga Center to Washington, benefiting from the Democratic Republic's policy of respecting the Americans' freedom of religion.
-At Washington Justin receives instructions from the nationwide resistance movement for an attack planned for Christmas Eve on Chiunga Center to liberate the satellite.
+With a traveling preacher, Sparhawk, Justin walks hundreds of miles from Chiunga Center to Washington, benefiting from the Democratic Republic's policy of respecting the Americans' freedom of religion.
+At Washington, Justin receives instructions from the nationwide resistance movement for an attack planned for Christmas Eve on Chiunga Center to liberate the satellite.

 Despite the Soviets' arrest and torture of a local farmer, they are ignorant of what "Christmas Eve", a mild oath they have heard sworn by various citizens, means until the battle begins.
-Coordinated by Hollerith, bridges around the area are blown up and nearby arsenals are sabotaged.
+Coordinated by Hollerith, bridges around the area are blown up, and nearby arsenals are sabotaged.
 The townspeople, many of whom are veterans, battle the Soviets as the space station launches.

-Hollerith's forces triumph, and the Americans transmit an ultimatum to the Soviets and Chinese: The satellite is armed and will destroy Moscow and Peking in 24 hours if occupation forces do not withdraw from American soil and free all prisoners of war.
+Hollerith's forces triumph and the Americans transmit an ultimatum to the Soviets and Chinese: The satellite is armed and will destroy Moscow and Peking in 24 hours if occupation forces do not withdraw from American soil and free all prisoners of war.
 Hollerith offers Justin important positions in the new government and society, but he refuses them and kneels in prayer with Sparhawk, fearing the fulfillment of mutual assured destruction.

 Reception

 Galaxy reviewer Floyd C. Gale praised the novel as "believable throughout and thoroughly frightening."
-The Boston Herald gave a positive review and the Chicago Tribune called it "The most shockingly realistic science fiction book since Orwell's '1984'...."
+The Boston Herald gave a positive review, and the Chicago Tribune called it "The most shockingly realistic science fiction book since Orwell's '1984'...."